 Known as the Cretaceous Period this time period is known for the evolvement of modern mammals, birds, and insects.
 This was the same time when most of the Western US was submerged under the ocean.

-65 Million years ago: Extiction of biggest creature on Earth
+65 Million years ago: Extinction of biggest creature on Earth

 Due to the catastrophic asteroid impact on the Yucatan Peninsula in Mexico, Earth lost its biggest animal, Dinosaur forever.
 It was not just the extinction of dinosaurs, but many marine reptiles, all flying reptiles, and many marine invertebrates and other species also vanished forever.

 So here was what our planet “Earth” looked like over millions of years ago.
-If you would like to explore more about your planet go here using your Google Chrome browser.
+If you would like to explore more about your planet go here.